gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 To see the progress of the task, click on the "HISTORY" tab and click on the (i) button to the right of each entry in the list.
 In this case, we can also see the results of the task by clicking on the link in the "LOCATION" column of the "VMS" section.

 Now that our task is created, we can put it into a workflow.
-Back in `Provisioning > Automation` we will click on the "WORKFLOWS" tab.
+Back in `|LibAut|` we will click on the "WORKFLOWS" tab.
 Click "+ADD" and select Provisioning Workflow.
 We'll give the new workflow a name and expand the Post Provision section.
 As we begin to type in the name of the task we've created, it should appear as a selection.
 Click "SAVE CHANGES".

 .. image:: /images/vCenterGuideImages/Automation/5newWorkflow.png
   :width: 80%
   :alt: Creating a workflow for our task
   :align: center

-Now that we have a workflow, return to `Provisioning > Instances` and begin to provision another Apache instance.
+Now that we have a workflow, return to `|ProIns|` and begin to provision another Apache instance.
 More detailed instructions on provisioning a new Apache instance are included earlier in this guide if needed.
 Now, when you reach the "AUTOMATION" section of the "CREATE INSTANCE" wizard, we have a workflow to select.
 From the "WORKFLOW" dropdown menu, select the workflow we just created and complete provisioning of the new instance.

 .. image:: /images/vCenterGuideImages/Automation/6automationInProvisioning.png
   :width: 80%